-When should I see a doctor for pneumonia symptoms?
+When should I see a medical provider for pneumonia symptoms?

 It’s important to visit a physician if you are experiencing chest pain, difficulty breathing, a fever of 102°F or higher, or a lasting cough – particularly if you’re coughing up phlegm or mucus.

-People who are at a higher risk of complications should take special care to visit a doctor in a timely manner.
+People who are at a higher risk of complications should take special care to visit a medical provider in a timely manner.
 This includes infants and children under 2 years old, adults aged 65 and older, and people with weakened immune systems, heart failure, or chronic lung problems.